 With the generator set off, check the terminals on the battery for clean and tight connections.
 Loose or corroded connections create resistance that can hinder starting.
-Turn off the battery charger before removing battery cables.
 Clean and reconnect the battery cables if loose.
 Always connect the negative battery cable last.

 AWARNING Ignition of explosive gases can cause severe personal injury.
 Do not smoke while servicing the batteries.